Unity-Technologies/ml-agents/docs/Training-Self-Play.md

 In adversarial games, the cumulative environment reward may not be a meaningful metric by which to track learning progress.
 This is because cumulative reward is entirely dependent on the skill of the opponent.
 An agent at a particular skill level will get more or less reward against a worse or better agent, respectively.

 We provide an implementation of the ELO rating system, a method for calculating the relative skill level between two players from a given population in a zero-sum game.
 For more informtion on ELO, please see [the ELO wiki](https://en.wikipedia.org/wiki/Elo_rating_system).

+In a proper training run, the ELO of the agent should steadily increase.
+The absolute value of the ELO is less important than the change in ELO over training iterations